 You’re scared of heights and claustrophobic?
 It’s rather unfortunate but your case is not lost.
 Cappadocia is also a hiker’s paradise, with trails running through the most famous valleys (Pigeon Valley, Love Valley, Red, and Rose Valleys).

 The open-air museum is full of painted churches to visit at ground level, and there are enough small shops and restaurants in those villages to keep you busy shopping and talking to the friendly owners for a while.

 And if all else fails, just sit by the pool with a view of the valleys and enjoy the sunshine, that’s a cure for all ailments!

 Believe me, there’s no shortage of awesome things to do in Cappadocia!

 About the Writer:

 Cora is a french writer and passionate green traveler.
-She loves hiking, swooning over any kind of wildlife and has a reputation for getting easily lost.
-You can follow all her adventures, from accidentally stabbing a cab driver with a broken tent from getting, once again, lost while hiking in Cappadocia, on her personal blog at The Path She Took.
+She loves hiking, swooning over any kind of wildlife, and has a reputation for getting easily lost.
+You can follow all her adventures, from accidentally stabbing a cab driver with a broken tent to getting, once again, lost while hiking in Cappadocia, on her personal blog at The Path She Took.